bonjih/AFC_Tailgate_Lag/README.md

 # Problem Statement

-1. Track a part of the tailgate
+1. Track a part of the tailgate in each image.
-2. Find the distance from convayer to the tailgate
+2. Find the distance from conveyor to the tailgate.

+## Assumptions

+1. The conveyor is always parallel to the coal face
+2. The camera takes the image at 0 degs, i.e., looking straight up the cut